pascallaliberte/sharpen.page/index.md

 ## "I admit, I just don't understand some key things about my customers"

-You were sure, but now you're no longer so sure.
+You were sure, but now you're no longer so sure...
-You knew, but now you no longer do.
+You knew, but now you no longer do...
-You've had a good run, but now that run is done.
+You've had a good run, but now that run is done...

-## Your customers just want to make progress
+## Your customers just want to make <mark>progress</mark>

 [Your product gets _hired_ into the lives of your customers for a reason][jtbd-intro].
 When they're saying _yes_ to your product, they're saying _no_ to something else.
 Saying _no_ to that other thing was a key moment for them.
 It took time before they finally pulled the plug.